laurencedawson/sync-for-reddit/README.md

 ## Work in progress

+### View types
+	- Cards missing thumbnail not showing at all (cards)
+	- test messages under different view types
+	- add bit in settings to change view type

+- Icons for user, OP, friend
+- add option to move position of image for slide

+- Sidebar...
+- AMOLED
+- Monet more contrast in night mode

+- thumbnail clickable from comments
+- Icons in comment nav bar need themeing
 - Look into updating all newer java calls in the palette lib
 - Comment nav bar
 - Short scores